gist-rs/gslides-rs/README.md

 ## Overview

-`gslides_rs` provides Rust data structures mirroring the Google Slides API v1 resources (like Presentations, Pages, Page Elements) and utilities to interact with them.
+`gslides_tools` provides Rust data structures mirroring the Google Slides API v1 resources (like Presentations, Pages, Page Elements) and utilities to interact with them.
 This includes:

 1. A basic client to fetch presentation data using service account authentication.
 2. A diffing engine to compare two presentation structures and report the differences.